 - Mediation is your friend when it comes to managing stress.
 Try to meditate at least for 15 minutes daily.
 It will help you become more mindful and inculcate the qualities of kindness and compassion in you!

 - While junk food might attract you but it is important to keep yourself fit and eat nutritious food.
 Try to cook at home and add more fruits, protein-rich food, superfoods, and food items rich in vitamin C in your diet.

 Celebrities Speaking Up for Mental Health Awareness

 Deepika Padukone has never shied away from talking about her struggles with depression.
 She has always used her platform wisely to create awareness and encourage others to talk about mental health as well.

 Beyonce, the queen of the music industry has struggled with depression for years.
 Whether it was being bullied in school, struggling with depression after Destiny Child broke up, or facing anxiety.
 Beyonce overcame everything becoming a symbol of Girl Power and the most powerful woman in the music industry.

 Selena Gomez is one of the most loved celebrities globally.
 She has faced depression and anxiety due to many reasons.
-Selena Gomez had cancel one of her concert tours because she was battling depression and unable to perform on stage physically.
+Selena Gomez had cancel one of her concert tours because she was battling depression and was unable to perform on stage physically.
 Selena Gomez has always been vocal about it and creating awareness at the international level about mental health.

-In India, about 56 million people suffer from depression while 38 billion suffers from anxiety and these numbers are expected to extend by the year-end.
+In India, about 56 million people suffer from depression while 38 billion suffer from anxiety and these numbers are expected to extend by the year-end.
 Mental Health Awareness Month in India will help to create the needed awareness, ensure steps to cope with it and provide resources.
-As an individual, you can also do your bit, let us know in the comment section below how are you spreading awareness about mental health?
+As an individual, you can also do your bit, let us know in the comment section below how are you spreading awareness about mental health.
 For more awesome content, stay connected with Leverage Edu.
-You can follow us on Instagram, Twitter, Facebook.
+You can follow us on Instagram, Twitter, and Facebook.